mattmalcher/MissingMaps2/Readme.md

 [GitHub repository](https://github.com/SimonbJohnson/missingmaps_whatsmissing)
 for context and a nice write-up of the original project.

+#### Functional Overview:
 Inputs:
 * Worldpop Data (geotiff raster of population density)
-* .osm file for a region (contains existing map data including building locations.)
+* Open Street Map data for a region (contains existing map data including building locations.)

-Output:
+Processing:
+* Store OSM data in PostGIS database
+* Query PostGIS database and count the number of buildings in areas equivalent to pixels in the worldpop raster
+* Compare OSM building count to worldpop people count

+Outputs:
+* Raster showing OSM building density
-* Comparison data (geotiff raster) showing discrepancies between number of buildings and popuation density. i.e. an indication of where mapping data is missing.
+* Comparison data (geotiff raster) showing discrepancies between number of buildings and popuation density.
+*i.e. an indication of where mapping data is missing*

 ### Why have they been made?